brainomite/home-page/_posts/2021-01-04-dynamic-accumulator-pattern.md

 code and redundant comments.
 The method, having been reduced from 17 lines to 9, is just a smidgen over half the original size.

-## Bonus Version Using New Features from 2020 Release of JS
+## Bonus Version Using a New Feature from the 2020 Release of JS

 While you can use any of the above versions, I like the following one because it is quickest to write and is very semantic to someone who is up to date on their